 It might not surprise you then that most of my friends and family also use pfSense for their firewalls.
 So let’s talk about a VPN between friends and family!

 OpenVPN between Friends or Family (aka a VPN between houses)

 I have many VPNs up and running, some for remote devices, and some for site-to-site connections.
 I’m only going to discuss two of them in detail today for brevity, and because I thought they were the most interesting.

 My oldest son, my brother, and I all live in the North Texas area.
 I live in the northern part of city named Keller.
 My brother lives in a small town called Kennedale.
 And my son lives in West Fort Worth.
 My brother is 23 miles (or 37 kilometers) away as the bird flies, while my son is 14 miles (or 23 kilometers) away.

 So let’s stop right here.
 Some of you are already saying “23 miles away?
+Why do you need a VPN between houses?
 You should just use Ubiquiti AirFibers!
 At that distance you’ll get 1.5 gigabit between you!
 No need for a VPN between friends and family!”.
 Well, we actually considered doing just this.
 And that would have been awesome.
 Unfortunately it was just not meant to be!
 If you look at the AirFiber planning map you can see we are link obstructed at both locations do to the terrain between our houses.

 So no AirFibers for us.
 In fact, the only solution that would fix this would be for us to both install towers at our houses and install the AirFibers atop them.
 However, these towers would have to have been 246 feet (or 75 meters) tall!
 I don’t think our neighbors or the city would be too happy if were to do this!
 So VPN it is then!